 |OPEN CONTAINER AS AN OPERATOR||3 POINTS|

 Unpaid tickets can result in license suspension.
-In Florida driving while your license is suspended or revoked can result in criminal charges.
+Driving while your license is suspended or revoked in Florida can result in criminal charges.
 Driving on a suspended or revoked license is an escalating offense.
-A third DWLS/R can be charged as a third degree felony punishable up to 5 years prison or .
+A third DWLS/R can be charged as a third-degree felony punishable by up to 5 years in prison.

 PAYING THE CITATION

 You are paying the citation results in points being assessed on your driving record.

 If you received: